wesleya/book-breakdowns/README.md

 * pick name
 * home page
     * move inline style to sass
-    * adjust font-awesome size based on breakpoints
+    * adjust font-awesome size and page title size based on breakpoints
     * get font like this: http://danielrd.com/
     * also use the colored text the same way
     * move site specific things into main repo, then reference config values in the theme files